-MPA-aware TCP is a TCP layer which potentially contains some additional semantics as defined in this document.
-MPA is implemented as a data stream ULP for TCP and is therefore RFC compliant.
-MPAaware TCP is RFC compliant.
+An optimized MPA/TCP uses a TCP layer which potentially contains some additional semantics as defined in this document.
+It is completely interoperable with a fully layered MPA on TCP implementation and is also RFC compliant.

-An MPA-aware TCP sender is able to segment the data stream such that TCP segments begin with FPDUs (FPDU Alignment).
+An optimized MPA/TCP sender is able to segment the data stream such that TCP segments begin with FPDUs (FPDU Alignment).
 This has significant advantages for receivers.
 When segments arrive with aligned FPDUs the receiver usually need not buffer any portion of the segment, allowing DDP to place it in its destination memory immediately, thus avoiding copies from intermediate buffers (DDP's reason for existence).

-MPA with an MPA-aware TCP receiver allows a DDP on MPA implementation to locate the start of ULPDUs that may be received out of order.
+An optimized MPA/TCP receiver allows a DDP on MPA implementation to locate the start of ULPDUs that may be received out of order.
 It also allows the implementation to determine if the entire ULPDU has been received.
 As a result, MPA can pass out of order ULPDUs to DDP for immediate use.
 This enables a DDP on MPA implementation to save a significant amount of intermediate storage by placing the ULPDUs in the right locations in the application buffers when they arrive, rather than waiting until full ordering can be restored.